Final Fight Revenge: Characters

 Final Fight Revenge features ten playable fighters, all of whom made their debut in the original Final Fight game.
 The playable roster includes Cody, Guy and Haggar, who were the player characters; El Gado, Poison and Andore, who were enemy characters; and Damnd, Sodom, Edi E., and Rolento, who were boss characters.
 A zombiefied version of Belger, the final boss from the original Final Fight, appears as the non-playable final boss character.
 The single-player mode consists of matches against six computer-controlled opponents and a final match against Belger.
 Each character has their own specific ending.

 Guy, Sodom, Rolento, and Cody were previously featured in Capcom's Street Fighter Alpha series, with some of their abilities from Alpha carrying over to Revenge.
 Hugo and Poison would go on to appear with similar special moves in later Street Fighter games, while Haggar would later appear in the Marvel vs. Capcom series.

-Development
+Development and release

-The game was designed by the Japanese division of Capcom but programmed by the American division (later known as "Capcom Production Studio 8"), which later produced Maximo: Ghosts to Glory and Final Fight: Streetwise.
+The game was designed by the Japanese division of Capcom but programmed by the American development division Capcom Digital Studios (later known as "Capcom Production Studio 8" in 2003), which later produced Maximo: Ghosts to Glory and Final Fight: Streetwise.

-Release

 Final Fight Revenge was released for the arcades in July 1999 and ran on the Sega ST-V arcade hardware.
 It was the first Final Fight game released for the arcades since the original Final Fight.
 A home version was released for the Sega Saturn on March 30, 2000, making it the last Capcom game officially released for the platform.
 The Sega Saturn version was only available in Japan.
 However, the game can be played in English if the console's internal language is set to any language except Japanese.
+A Dreamcast version was planned, but it was cancelled.

 The Sega Saturn version has become rather rare, and a 2014 guide listed the game as costing £100 - £200 in the United Kingdom.